Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

-LUX detector parameters are measured~\cite{huang, LUXprd} $\textit{in situ}$ for the period of this calibration, including single photoelectron~(SPE) mean pulse area and 1-$\sigma$ width, double photoelectron~(DPE)~\cite{DoublePhe} probability, SE mean pulse area and 1-$\sigma$ width, $g_1$ and $g_2$, etc. These parameters are used in NEST2.0 for simulating signal detection processes.
-Following the signal detection modeling, any two S2s in a simulated neutron event that have a $z$ separation of $<2~\upmu$s~(D-D neutron S2 1--99$\%$ width) in drift time are combined.
-The S1 to D-D trigger time is sampled from a time distribution directly measured from data and added to the drift time of each vertex to obtain the S2 to D-D trigger time for each vertex.
-The S2 trigger efficiency of the data acquisition system measured from a separate D-D calibration dataset~\cite{LUXTriggerEfficiency} is applied on S2s of each simulated event for determining an event trigger.
-The S2 pulse area of surviving events with S1~$\geq2$ spike is corrected as in real data.
-In addition, S1 pulse finding and classification efficiencies of the LUX software as a function of size are evaluated through a dedicated visual assessment of 6000 events using the calibration data.
-The measured efficiencies are applied on simulated events to match with real data.
-In the end, all simulated events undergo the same event selection as in the real data and the resulting signal model are shown in Fig.~\ref{fig:chap8_best_fit_vs_nest2p0_updated_prl}~(gray histograms).
+LUX detector parameters were measured \textit{in situ} for the calibration period~\cite{huang, LUXprd}.
+A single photon would lead to 1.17~PHE and the single PHE resolution is $1.00\pm0.46$.
+Other measured parameters include the SE mean pulse area and width, and \(g_1\) and \(g_2\) as presented earlier.
+These parameters were incorporated into NEST2.0 for simulating signal detection processes.
+Following signal detection modeling, we combined any two S2 signals in a simulated neutron event with a $z$ separation of $<2~\upmu$s~(D-D neutron S2 1--99$\%$ width) in drift time.
+To determine the S1 to D-D trigger time for each vertex, we sampled it from a time distribution directly measured from data and added it to the drift time of each vertex, obtaining the S2 to D-D trigger time.
+The S2 trigger efficiency of the data acquisition system, measured from a separate D-D calibration dataset~\cite{LUXTriggerEfficiency}, was applied to S2s in each simulated event for event triggering.
+We corrected the S2 pulse area of surviving events with S1~$\geq2$ spikes to match real data.
+Additionally, we evaluated S1 pulse finding and classification efficiencies as functions of size through visual assessment of 6000 events using calibration data.
+These measured efficiencies were applied to simulated events for consistency with real data.
+All simulated events underwent the same event selection criteria as real data.
+The resulting signal model is presented in Fig.~\ref{fig:chap8_best_fit_vs_nest2p0_updated_prl} (gray histograms).
+A noticeable discrepancy between the calibration data and the original signal model was observed, which may be attributed to the limited constraints on yields at very low energies from~\cite{LUXDD, james_thesis}, the primary basis for NEST2.0 yield models.

-A sizeable discrepancy is seen between the calibration data and the original signal model.
-The discrepancy can be explained by weak constraints of the yields on the very low energy end from~\cite{LUXDD, james_thesis}, which the NEST2.0 yield models are mainly based on.
+\textit{Yield Measurements}.\textemdash Following detailed signal modeling, we adjusted the light yield (L$_y$) and charge yield (Q$_y$) models within NEST2.0—both shapes and amplitudes down to 0 keV—simultaneously yet independently, to achieve the best fit to the calibration data~(Fig.~\ref{fig:chap8_best_fit_vs_nest2p0_updated_prl}) using the least squares method: